dave-ai/International-Astronautical-Congress-LaTeX-template/README.md

 2. appropriate page numberings;
 3. ORCID reference.

-The template is based on: <https://www.iafastro.org/assets/files/events/iac/2024/IAC%202024%20Manuscript_Template.doc>.
+The template is based on the [IAC 2024 template](https://www.iafastro.org/assets/files/events/iac/2024/IAC%202024%20Manuscript_Template.doc).

-It was used to submit the following paper to the IAC Conference 2021, Dubai:
+It was used to submit the following papers:
 - S. Farì and D. Grande, “Vector field-based guidance development for launch vehicle re-entry via actuated parafoil”, Dubai, UAE, 2021.
 - S. Farì, ``The Vertical Landing Vehicles Library (VLVLib): a Modelica-based approach to high-fidelity simulation and verification of GNC systems for reusable rockets'', Paris, France, 2022.